Shende-Ayush/Text-Analysis/README.md

 # 8 Average Word Length
 Average Word Length is calculated by the formula: Sum of the total number of characters in each word/Total number of words

+#how to run
+            put index files stopwords and input file in one folder and run index file